reactor/reactor-core/README.md

 Non-Blocking [Reactive Streams](https://www.reactive-streams.org/) Foundation for the JVM both implementing a [Reactive Extensions](https://reactivex.io) inspired API and efficient event streaming support.

+Since `3.3.x`, this repository also contains `reactor-tools`, a java agent aimed at helping with debugging of Reactor code.

 ## Getting it

 **Reactor 3 requires Java 8 or + to run**.